quicwg/base-drafts/draft-ietf-quic-http.md

 see {{Section 2.4 of QUIC-TRANSPORT}}.

-When the server cancels a request without performing any application processing, the request is considered "rejected."
+When the server cancels a request without performing any application processing, the request is considered "rejected".
 The server SHOULD abort its response stream with the error code H3_REQUEST_REJECTED.
 In this context, "processed" means that some data from the stream was passed to some higher layer of software that might have taken some action as a result.
 The client can treat requests